isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2589.md

 ---
-title: Xero by Book&Entries - Package A (Premium Package - Software only)
+title: 2.
+Human Resource Strategy Formulation Level 4-Establish Human Resource Needs of a Small to Medium Enterprise
 permalink: /productivity-solutions-grant/solutionrepo/solution2589
 ---

 ### Description

-Since 2015, Book&Entries has continued to serve and provide clients with our various advisory and compliance services.
-Our partnership with Xero has enabled us to work with many small-medium enterprises on adopting and implementing the digital way of running the business.
-We assist companies with a robust process review to convert tradition way of record keeping to maintaining records digitally.
-Our business digital solutions packages are customized to meet your business needs.
+When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
+Here are three SSG-approved courses to start with:

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/BookEntries_20210235_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.myskillsfuture.gov.sg/content/portal/en/training-exchange/course-directory/course-detail.html?courseReferenceNumber=SCN-200903531C-01-CRS-Q-0035793-HRS' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria